TriLinder/CapitalPassword/README.md

 List of capital cities is as of 21.10.2021, based on [Wikipedia](https://simple.wikipedia.org/wiki/List_of_national_capitals).
+WILL BE DETERMINATED